webdesigns23/react-router-v6-nested-routes-code-along/README.md

 list of users!
 But we do still want each user to have their own URL so that we can share links to specific users if we want to.

+Finally, we want to set up our user state in a way that allows us to easily pass data from route to route.

 All of this can be done using **Nested Routing**.
 Nested Routing allows us to re-render specific _pieces_ of a webpage when a user navigates to a new route, rather than re-rendering the entire page.
 This can be great for developers, as